 Whilst in New Zealand Mark and Harry made contact with the Waitemata District Health Board where research and treatment into melanoma was underway.
 With an interested group of clinicians and business people, it was agreed to found a charity.
 From the generous donation of funds raised during this walk, the Melanoma Foundation of New Zealand (now Melanoma NZ) was established and still thrives today.

-Harry currently dedicates his time to supporting Michelle Baker (the CEO) in running the charity and its two major campaigns; the Outdoor Kids Sun Safety Code and Watch Your Back!, and also chairing the current board of Trustees once a month.
-Although Harry is not as mobile has he once was, you will still see him at events; if there is money to be raised and people to be educated, rest assured, Harry will be there.
+Harry currently dedicates his time to supporting Michelle Baker (the CEO) in running the charity and its two major campaigns; the Outdoor Kids Sun Safety Code and Watch Your Back!, and also chairing the current board of Trustees.
+Although Harry is not as mobile as he once was, if there is money to be raised and people to be educated, rest assured, Harry will be there.

 Harry has written two books; ‘The Slowest Pilgrim’ and ‘Harry the Wheelbarrow Man’ (published by Dreamtime Publications) detailing his adventures Talking of his achievements with the charity, Harry remains modest and says, ”We need support to create impact and that’s why I’m doing it.
 There’s no known cure yet, but finding one is my goal.”